andreasdominik/Susi/Doc/install.md

 Other services may be included by exchange the `binary`.

 #### [nlu]
-Configuration of the NLU (natural language unserstaanding) daemon.
+Configuration of the NLU (natural language understanding) daemon.
-The default daemon is implemented in Julia and uses Regular Expressions for intent matching and capturing of slots values.
+The default daemon is implemented in Julia and uses Regular Expressions for intent matching and capturing of slots values. sh sus
 For more details see the NLU section of the docu.
-The NLU also reads the skill directory from the [skills] section to find skills.
+The NLU also reads the skill directory from the `[skills]` section to find skills.